saraswathidatar/PortfolioWebsite/README.md

 3)About me page
 4)Contact form page which is not completed yet.
 Using PHP to connect to server and Axios to send data to mail server.

+You can view my portfolio website deployed on https://saraswathiportfolio.herokuapp.com/

 Future enhancements:
 1)Make the website interactive.
 2)Planning to use MERN stack.